govau/service-manual/content/content-strategy/content-management-system/cms-requirements/intro.md

 category: Content strategy
 ---
 #### [3]Building the case for a CMS
 You may also find these requirements helpful to build the case for a CMS.
 You may be looking for a better CMS or for your very first one.
 These requirements can help you get clear on what you need.
 Also refer to our guidance on [tips for pitching your case](/content-strategy/start-content-strategy/tips-pitching-case/).
+The CMS you use should also be in alignment with your content strategy.